NLESC-JCER/cpp2wasm/README.md

 The compilation also generates a `src/js/newtonraphsonwasm.wasm` file which will be loaded with the `createModule` function.

-The WebAssembly module must be loaded and initialized by calling the `createModule` function and waiting for the promise to resolve.
+The WebAssembly module must be loaded and initialized by calling the `createModule` function and waiting for the JavaScript promise to resolve.

 ```{.js #wasmpromise}
 // this Javascript snippet is later referred to as wasmpromise